“I looked at the compiler’s output and thought: this cannot be mine. I couldn’t believe what had happened. I am happier than I have been in 20 years.”

 The compiler stopped working.
 Not partially — completely.
 Every compilation ended in a crash.
 For weeks, I couldn’t produce a single working binary.
 I had lost control of my own creation.

 I want to be honest: there were moments when I sat in front of my computer and felt like I was failing.
-Thirty years of IT experience, and I couldn’t make this work.
+Decades of IT experience, and I couldn’t make this work.

 The parameter passing crisis was a turning point in more ways than one.
 It forced a decision I had been avoiding for months.